timofeysie/strumosa/README.md

 As of now, we cannot ignore this setting as it is in some Google file we will have to find.

-The recomended fix for the const keyword error is this in the eslintrc file:
+The recommended fix for the const keyword error is this in the eslintrc file:
 ```
 {
     "parserOptions": {